Dog Nutrition

 • Immune system support

-6. Water: The Often Overlooked Essential Nutrient
+6. Water: The Little-Known Essential Mineral.

-• Regulating body temperature
+• Regulating body temperature.

-• Transporting nutrients and oxygen to cells
+• Bringing food and oxygen to cells.

-• Removing waste products
+• Removing waste products.

-• Cushioning joints and internal organs
+• Cushioning joints and internal organs.

-• Maintaining proper digestion
+• Maintaining proper digestion.

 • Size and activity level

-• Diet (dry kibble vs. wet food)
+• Eating (dry kibble/wet food)

 • Environmental temperature